newrelic/demo-catalog/tutorials/3_tutorial_instrument_resource_and_service/README.md

 }
 ```

-In the above configuration we define two instrumentation blocks that setup the on host and in service New Relic instrumentation.
+In the above configuration we define two instrumentation blocks that setup the on resource and in service New Relic instrumentation.
 Here is a quick summary of what each of the service fields mean:

 | Field Name               |  Field Description |
 | ------------------------ | ------------------ |